Afghanistan: Taliban closes universities to women

 But sweeping restrictions were imposed on the subjects they could study, with veterinary science, engineering, economics and agriculture off limits and journalism severely restricted.

-After the Taliban takeover last year, universities included gender segregated classrooms and entrances.
+After the Taliban takeover last year, universities introduced gender segregated classrooms and entrances.

 Female students could only be taught by women professors or old men.